 Ronda “The City of Dreams”

-Ronda Spain was not on our radar until we came across a random post on a travel site on Facebook.
-There was this unique and picturesque mountain town in the Andalucia region of southern Spain in the Province of Malaga.
+Ronda, Spain was not on our radar until we came across a random post on a travel site on Facebook.
+This unique and picturesque mountain town is in the Andalucia region of southern Spain in the Province of Malaga.
+Our concern was what to see in Ronda in one day and whether was Ronda worth visiting.
+The answer is a resounding YES.
 Seeing these perfect whitewashed buildings sitting precariously on the edge of a deep river gorge upon seemingly never-ending sandstone peaks looked almost surreal.
 This massive gorge divides the town in two.
-The spectacular Puente Nuevo bridge, built in the 1700s, is 360 feet above the Guadalevin river and spans the El Tajo gorge.
+The spectacular Puente Nuevo bridge, built in the 1700s, is 360 feet above the Guadalevin River and spans the El Tajo gorge.
 It joins the old and new town, making for breathtaking views of the surrounding valley.

 While the astonishing sight of these massive sandstone cliffs with a city perched on top drew our first attention, we soon discovered its rich and ancient history.